python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/help-channel-guide.md

 # Frequently Asked Questions

-## Q: For how long is the channel mine?
+## Q: How long does my help channel stay active?

-The channel is yours until it has been inactive for **10 minutes**, or 30 minutes until someone participate in the channel.
-When this happens, we move the channel down to the **Python Help: Dormant** category, and make the channel read-only.
-After a while, the channel will be rotated back into **Python Help: Available** for the next question.
-Please try to resist the urge to continue bumping the channel so that it never gets marked as inactive.
-If nobody is answering your question, you should try to reformulate the question to increase your chances of getting help.
+The channel remains open for **30 minutes** after your last message, but if another user posts in your channel, the closing will be delayed by 10 minutes.

+*You'll see this message in your channel once it goes dormant:*
 ![Channel dormant message](/static/images/content/help_channels/dormant_message.png)
-*You'll see this message in your channel when the channel is marked as inactive.*

 ## Q: I don't need my help channel anymore, my question was answered.
 What do I do?